thoughtbot/ruby-science/CONTRIBUTING.md

 New contributions should be added as pull requests.
 Guidelines:

-* Each new, unrefactored change to the example app should be a pull request
+* Each new, unrefactored change to the example app should be a pull request.
-* Each refactoring performed on the example app should be a pull request
+* Each refactoring performed on the example app should be a pull request.
-* Each new chapter should be a pull request
+* Each new chapter should be a pull request.
-* Mixing any of the above into one pull request makes reviewing more difficult
+* Mixing any of the above into one pull request makes reviewing more difficult.

 ## Reviewing

-When reviewing new chapters, use `paperback review` to check out, build, and view the book locally.
+When reviewing new chapters, use `paperback review` to check out, build and view the book locally.
 Example: `paperback review 6` will review the book for pull request 6.